 In order to register, residents must provide a proof of residence document such as a driver’s license, utility bill, bank statement, government check, pay check (stub), or other government document.
 The document used must be current, and have your name and current Blooming Grove address on it.
 Additionally, residents need to fill out the EL-131 voter registration form -- which the Town Office has, or can be found in the "Forms and Permits" section of this website.
 While you can register to vote by mail, it's usually more efficient to do it in the Town Office.

 Photo ID Requirement

 All voters who wish to receive a ballot must provide a valid photo ID.
 For most voters, their Wisconsin driver's license or Wisconsin DOT-issued ID meets this requirement.
 For those folks who don't have these forms of ID, other options are available such as a valid passport, military ID or certificate of naturalization.
 If you aren't sure if your form of ID will be sufficient, visit www.bringit.wi.gov.

 Any registered voter may vote absentee for any reason.
 The most efficient way to vote absentee is in the Town Office.
 Stop in during office hours, provide an acceptable photo ID, and you can vote.
-In-house absentee voting for the November 6 election is available from October 22 through November 2.
+In-house absentee voting is available between 15 days prior to election day and 4 days prior to election day.
 If you wish to vote absentee by mail, download and fill out the Absentee Ballot Application located in the "Forms and Permits" section of our website.
 Then send it to the Town Office with a copy of your photo ID and you will be mailed a ballot as soon as they become available.